broadinstitute/hermitcrab/README.md

 ## Working with jupyter notebooks in VSCode on a remote machine

 VSCode has native support for working with Juypter notebooks.
 To use notebooks in VSCode first make sure to install jupyter into a python environment and that VSCode is using that environment by opening the command pallete and selecting "Python: Select Interpreter".
-Then, to create a notebook, simply create a few file with an ".ipynb" extension and you should be shown their notebook UI and be able to run individual cells.
+Then, to create a notebook, simply create a new file with an ".ipynb" extension and you should be shown their notebook UI and then be able to run individual cells.

-If it prompts you to select a kernel, and attempting to do so results in a suggestion to install the VSCode jupyter or python exception, _and_ clicking that button does nothing, it's likely you _do_ have them installed but one or both of them are disabled.
+If it prompts you to select a kernel, and attempting to do so results in a suggestion to install the VSCode jupyter or python exception, _and_ clicking that button does nothing, it's likely you _do_ have those extensions installed but one or both of them are disabled.
 See the instructions above regarding "install in SSH" for disabled extensions.

 # Cautionary notes